 How successful are domestic companies in establishing production links with Austrian partners?

 – It is in the greatest interest of the Serbian economy for Austrian companies to continue investing in Serbia, for us to attract as much investment as possible in the production- and export-orientated export sectors and high-tech investments, such as Zumtobel in Niš.
 It is important for our companies to connect with large Austrian companies and join their production and supply chains.
 At the same time, improved conditions for doing business in Serbia also encourage Austrian SMEs to invest here, to create joint companies or establish production cooperation with our firms in order to export to the Austrian market and third markets with which Serbia has free trade agreements.
-We are working on the realising of ever more examples of good cooperation with Austrian partners like those already established in the mechanical and leather industries and in the telecommunication sector, as well as on production connections in the fields of the electrical, wood and paper industries, where significant opportunities for this exist.

 We will continue to work with Harald Mahrer, the new president of the Austrian Federal Economic Chamber, on the establishment of dual education and the digital transformation of the economy of Serbia, but also the entire region